smekala36/PresidioManagedCloudServices/README.md

 # CloudFormation Demo

-As a way of demonstrating your skill level with AWS and Infrastructure-as-Code in general (CloudFormation and Git, in particular), please take the following actions:
+As a way of demonstrating your skill level with AWS and Infrastructure-as-Code in general (CloudFormation, Bash, and Git, in particular), please take the following actions:

   1. Fork this repository and start a new branch in your copy.
   2. In your new branch, add: